Friday, 20 January 2017

 “That an inequitable thing it is for one man to have thousands, and another want bread, and that the pleasure of God is, that all men should have enough, and not that one man should abound in this worlds good, spending it upon his lusts, and another man of far better deserts, not be worth two pence, and that it is no such difficulty as men make it to be, to alter the course of the world in this thing, and that a few diligent and valiant spirits may turn the world upside down, if they observe their seasons, and shall with life and courage ingage accordingly”.

 Written over thirty years ago, Dow’s book was aimed at students and the public.
-Her book is of a very good standard and in no way dumbs down her writing.
+Her book is of an excellent standard and in no way dumbs down her writing.
 In fact, given that her target audience was pre-degree students it is of a very high academic standard.

 It is undeniable that there has been a resurgence of interest in the Levellers both in academic and non-academic publications.
 It is certainly easier to write on the Levellers today than when Dow wrote her book.
 Dow’s 1985 book was separated into five chapters with a preface but has no separate concluding chapter.